cdxcore.subdir#

 namestr | None, default None

-Name of this function which is used either on its own if neither label not uid are used, or which passed as a parameter name to either the callable or the formatting operator.
+Name of this function which is used either on its own if neither label not uid are used, or which passed as a parameter func_name to either the callable or the formatting operator.
 See above for more details.

 If name is not specified it defaults to __qualname__ expanded by the module name the function is defined in.